 Can you become fluent with Pimsleur or Duolingo?

 Neither Pimsleur nor Duolingo will make you fluent on its own.
-Pimsleur covers roughly B1-level conversation with limited vocabulary across 150 audio lessons.
+Pimsleur covers roughly A2 to B1 conversation with limited vocabulary across 150 audio lessons.
 Duolingo covers more vocabulary but doesn’t develop real speaking skills.
 Most learners need to combine multiple apps with conversation practice, tutoring, or immersion to reach fluency.

 How much does Pimsleur cost vs Duolingo in 2026?